pandaandsushi/Tucil3_13522012/README.md

 ## Setting Up
 - Clone this repository on your terminal `https://github.com/pandaandsushi/Tucil3_13522012.git`
-- Go to the `frontend` directory by using `cd src/frontend`
-- Type in `npm install` to start the server on your local browser
-- Type in `npm start` to start the server on your local browser\
-- You are done :>
+- Option 1: use VSCode and change directory to `cd src`.
+Type in `javac Main.java` then `java Main`.
+- Option 2: use terminal and
+- Option 3: run the exe

 ## How to Use
 - Input the start node and end node with words as the Wikipedia title page